RaphGL/Tuckr/README.md

 stow -t $HOME --delete *
 ```

-2. Move your dotfiles directory to one of the valid paths and convert your repo:
+2. Move your dotfiles directory to one of the valid paths and move all your directories there:

 ```
-tuckr from-stow
+$ mkdir -p <CONFIG_PATH>/Configs
+$ mv -t <CONFIG_PATH> *
 ```

 3. Resymlink your dotfiles with: